 Family and Medical Leave.
 Under the Family and Medical Leave Act (FMLA), you may continue to be covered by the Fund while on a leave of absence for specified family or medical purposes, such as the birth or adoption of a child; to provide care for a spouse, child or parent who is ill; or for your own serious illness.
 If you are eligible for FMLA leave for one of the above qualifying family and medical reasons, you may receive up to 12 weeks of unpaid leave during a 12-month period.
-During this leave, you may be entitled to receive continued Health coverage under the Fund under the same terms and conditions as if you had continued to work.
+During this leave, you may be entitled to receive continued health coverage under the Fund under the same terms and conditions as if you had continued to work.
 Your employer is required to continue to pay your contributions for that coverage during the period of leave.
 To be eligible for continued benefit coverage during your FMLA leave, your employer must notify the Fund that you have been approved for FMLA leave.
 Your employer, not the Fund, has the sole responsibility for determining whether you are granted leave under FMLA.
-If you do not return to Covered Employment after your coverage ends, you are entitled to COBRA continuation of coverage, as described later in this section.
-(When you do not return to covered employment at the end of your leave, you may also be required to provide reimbursement for the cost of coverage during your absence.)
+If you do not return to covered employment after your coverage ends, you are entitled to COBRA continuation coverage, as described later in this section.
+(If you do not return to covered employment at the end of your leave, you may also be required to provide reimbursement for the cost of coverage during your absence.)

-Continued Coverage During Military Leave.
+Continued coverage during military leave.
 If you are on active military duty for 31 days or less, you will continue to receive medical coverage in accordance with the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA).
 If you are on active duty for more than 31 days, USERRA permits you to elect COBRA continuation coverage for you and your dependents at your own expense for up to 18 months.
-(See later in this section for more information on COBRA.)